 Shane: Shane has experimented with a wide variety of sex related solid exchange.
 He went from poo-curious to poo-experienced, but when something went terribly wrong on one of the dates (as explained in the ad) he switched to pee.

 Krystal the cat lady: She has 489 cats, some are on the roof, a few are on the fence, a group of them has formed a cult in the backyard.
 Unfortunately, she doesn't get a lot of sleep and due to the infestation of cats on the bed, couch and bean bag she is forced to sleep on the kitchen table.
 She is looking for a man that will help her with the cats, but also to get her stealthily out of the house without the cats noticing.

 Dan: Dan was in an accident and something has happened to his lower half.
 Unfortunately, he makes it sound like life's biggest riddle: It resembles the anatomy of squid, it winds around and wraps to the back, has an outlet, an inlet, points down, makes sounds like a koala bear making love and there's some kind of bag attached.

 Grandma Donna: Is used to dating in the sixties when things were a lot simpler.
 Now she doesn't know the dating lingo and often blatant propositions people for tag teams because that's how girls used to meet boys on the playground.
 She's always patting down her rug for guests to come over and as a retired beautician sometimes offers a free blow job or two.

-Malia Gillette is also a contributing writer at Pointsincase.com, Slackjaw and https://medium.com/pickle-fork
+Malia Gillette has contributed to Pointsincase.com, Slackjaw and https://medium.com/pickle-fork